If you’re looking for something to do for the 2021 Thanksgiving Day weekend in Cincinnati, we’ve got you covered!

 The following events are date specific.
 Don’t miss our list of Holiday Events that go on all weekend – find it after the dated events.

 Santa arrives at Cincinnati Museum Center!
 Although guests will not be able to sit with Santa to make sure he hears their wish list this year, they will be able to speak with the jolly elf in the Public Landing adjacent to Holiday Junction.
-Santa will be busy preparing for the big day but will happily pause to speak with guests through a plexiglass barrier.
+Santa will be busy preparing for the big day but will happily pause to speak with guests from a safe distance.

-Take the kids to see Santa at Washington Park as part of their “Santa’s Workshop“, 1-3pm.
-Every Saturday in December, Santa and his merry band of Elves will be spending time in Washington Park making gifts, ornaments and other fun creations from 1pm to 3pm.
+Take the kids to see Santa at Washington Park as part of their “Santa’s Workshop“, 12-4pm.
+Every Saturday and Sunday in December, Santa and his merry band of Elves will be spending time in Washington Park making gifts, ornaments and other fun creations.
 Stop by the wish-list station where elves will help you write a list to give to Santa when you meet him- or bring yours from home.
 Bring your family, your dog, your friends, but most all–be sure to bring your cameras! *Please note that this event is free, but you must bring your own camera for photos.*

 You Might Also Like…